 - How to reduce the EU’s economic dependence on foreign markets by reducing rare earth consumption?

-Students were placed in separate online rooms to work together and brainstorm their ideas for innovations.
-A mentor list was provided, where students could check out each mentor’s area of expertise and availability.
+Students worked together and brainstormed on ideas for innovations.
+A mentor list was provided, where students could check out the mentors‘ area of expertise and request their support.

 The winning teams presented the following ideas:

-The idea is based on a partnership with DeepGreen, a company that extracts rare metals from the ocean (cobalt, nickel, and copper) in a more environmentally friendly way.
-The students would use the resulting rare metals to make motors with SmCu magnets, which are more durable, require less corrosion protection than NdFeB magnets, and are therefore easier to recycle.
-In this way, they would support the transition from conventional electric motors to the production of more environmentally friendly induction electric motors.
+The idea is based on a partnership with DeepGreen, a company that extracts rare metals from the ocean (cobalt, nickel, and copper) in an environmentally friendly way.
+Students would use the resulting rare metals to make motors with SmCo magnets, supporting the transition from conventional electric motors to the production of more environmentally friendly induction electric motors.

-The students noticed that ordinary keyboards could break down quickly, so they came up with an idea to make them last longer.
-The students would replace the mechanical keys on the keyboard with a magnetic plate that would work in the same way, except that instead of keys, they would use push-type magnets.
-The keys would be made of environmentally friendly materials, and for people working in specific sectors, they would be made of more robust materials.
+Students noticed that ordinary keyboards break down quickly, so they developed a concept to make them more durable.
+The mechanical keys on the keyboard would be replaced with a magnetic plate.
+The keys would be made of magnetic, environmentally friendly materials, and for people working in sectors where this is needed, more robust materials would be used.

-This idea is about purchasing discarded electrical appliances and resale their valuable components and materials (copper, silver, aluminum, batteries, screens, magnets, etc.).
-The students would install collection boxes around the cities to allow users to dispose of their discarded devices.
-They would also develop an application that would enable the users to locate the nearest collection site and find all the necessary information to receive a reimbursement for their device based on the raw materials it contains.
+This idea is about purchasing discarded electrical appliances and resell their valuable components and materials (copper, silver, aluminium, batteries, screens, magnets, etc.).
+Students would install several collection boxes where people could dispose of their old devices.
+They would develop an app to locate the nearest collection site, where users would find all the necessary information to receive compensation for their device based on the raw materials it contains.

-This idea is about the design of a toothbrush with an aluminum handle and a replaceable bamboo head.
-The brush is environmentally friendly, as the bamboo decomposes quickly, and the handle is intended for multiple uses.
+This idea is about the design of a toothbrush with an aluminium handle and a replaceable bamboo head.
+The brush is environmentally friendly, as bamboo decomposes quickly, and the handle is reusable.

-The brushes would have an ergonomic aluminum handle that enables comfortable use.
-The head would be made of bamboo containing an antibacterial substance called bamboo marten, which protects it from pests and bacteria while not harming the gums.
-Aluminum retains its sterility much better than plastic, being an ideal material for a handle.
-The brush would be aesthetically designed, and it would have the option of engraving personalised text.
+The aluminium handle would be ergonomic for comfortable use.
+The bamboo head would contain an antibacterial substance, which protects it from pests and bacteria while not harming the gums.
+Aluminium can be sterylised more easily than plastic, which makes it an ideal material for the handle.
+The brush would be aesthetically designed, and it would give the option of engraving personalised text.